Combinatorial Markov chains on linear extensions: Introduction

 Our results can be viewed as a natural generalization of the results of Hendricks~\cite{hendricks1,hendricks2} on the Tsetlin library \cite{tsetlin}, which is a model for the way an arrangement of books in a library shelf evolves over time.
-It is a Markov chain on permutations, where the entry in the $i$th position is moved to the front with probability $p_i$.
+It is a Markov chain on permutations, where the entry in the $i$th position is moved to the front (or back depending on the conventions) with probability $p_i$.
 Hendricks' results from our viewpoint correspond to the case when $P$ is an anti-chain and hence $\mathcal{L}(P)=S_n$ is the full symmetric group.
 Many variants of the Tsetlin library have been studied and there is a wealth of literature on the subject.
 We refer the interested reader to the monographs by Letac~\cite{letac} and by Dies~\cite{dies}, as well as the comprehensive bibliographies in~\cite{fill.1996} and~\cite{bidigare_hanlon_rockmore.1999}.

 One of the most interesting properties of the Tsetlin library Markov chain is that the eigenvalues of the transition matrix can be computed exactly.
-They were independently studied by several groups, notably Donnelly~\cite{donnelly.1991}, Kapoor and Reingold~\cite{kapoor_reingold.1991} and Phatarfod~\cite{phatarfod.1991} studied the approach to stationarity in great detail.
+The exact form of the eigenvalues was independently investigated by several groups.
+Notably Donnelly~\cite{donnelly.1991}, Kapoor and Reingold~\cite{kapoor_reingold.1991}, and Phatarfod~\cite{phatarfod.1991} studied the approach to stationarity in great detail.
 There has been some interest in finding exact formulas for the eigenvalues for generalizations of the Tsetlin library.
 The first major achievement in this direction was to interpret these results in the context of hyperplane arrangements \cite{bidigare.1997, bidigare_hanlon_rockmore.1999, brown_diaconis.1998}.
 This was further generalized to a class of monoids called left regular bands~\cite{brown.2000} and subsequently to all bands~\cite{brown.2004} by Brown.
 This theory has been used effectively by Bj\"orner~\cite{bjorner.2008, bjorner.2009} to extend eigenvalue formulas on the Tsetlin library from a single shelf to hierarchies of libraries.